 “James Baldwin’s America” continues to be one of the most popular and challenging discussion programs Humanities New York offer.
-Here, we check in with with Lindsey R. Swindall and Grant Cooper, two of the facilitators for the HNY Reading & Discussion groups, as they recount how the program has changed their lives and the communities they have worked in.
+Here, we check in with two of the discussion facilitators for the program as they recount how the program has changed their lives and the communities they have worked in.

 HNY: You talk in your essay about your initial encounter with Baldwin’s writing, and I’m wondering if there are any other experiences or history that you have reading Baldwin’s work, or moments that stand out to you that might have prompted your desire to share Baldwin with other people, or re-engage with Baldwin yourself.

-LS: I was on my way to grad school when I read a bunch of his work and it really hit me in a powerful way, for one because no one had yet in my intellectual advancement had really talked about Baldwin, and I was amazed because I hadn’t really encountered him before, because he was clearly to me a very important voice, a very powerful voice.
-So when I got to grad school, when I was working on my dissertation about Paul Robeson, I encountered some other historic moments with Baldwin while researching my first book, which was on Paul Robeson’s three portrayals of Othello.
-And there was this celebration of Robeson in the 1960s at a time when a lot of people had kind of forgotten about him and he was considered kind of a earlier generation, and a lot of the radicals of the 60s didn’t know who Robeson was, and Baldwin speaks at this event.
+Lindsey: I was right on my way to grad school and I read a bunch of his work and it really hit me in a powerful way, for one because no one had yet in my intellectual advancement had really talked about Baldwin, and I was amazed because I hadn’t really encountered him before, because he was clearly to me a very important voice, a very powerful voice.
+So when I got to grad school, when I was working on my dissertation which was on Paul Robeson, I encountered some other historic moments with Baldwin, as well as in my first book, which was on Paul Robeson’s three portrayals of Othello.
+And there was this celebration of Robeson in the 1960s at a time when a lot of people had kind of forgotten about him and he was considered kind of a earlier generation, and a lot of the radicals of the 60s didn’t yet know who Robeson was, and Baldwin speaks at this event.
 And so when I came across that speech, it really moved me yet again, and Baldwin spoke to this idea that Robeson was a voice that we still need to listen to.
 And he was speaking to a generation of young Civil Rights activists.
 And I quoted from that speech to conclude my book, because I thought no one could really say it better than Baldwin, right?
 That was another pivotal moment for me.
 For me, with Baldwin, it’s like you’ll encounter something, he sums up everything that you’ve been on the brink of saying, but he just articulates it so beautifully, and you go “yeah, yeah, that’s what I’ve been working toward and trying to figure out!”

 So Doc and I started talking about Baldwin, and I read a little bit about Baldwin and I saw some videos of him on YouTube, and he was articulating what I had lived.
 I couldn’t say it as eloquently as he had; I don’t think anyone can really.
 There were a lot of parallels in Baldwin’s life to my life, like being the oldest and growing up in a religious home, kind of not fitting in, and he expressed that.
 And I like that he talks about, and of course I’m paraphrasing, if you really want to see where America is, just check how blacks are being treated, and that really stuck with me.